 Break up a head of garlic into cloves, unpeeled.
 Wrap in foil with oil, and roast in an oven at 180˚C for 20 mins.
 Peel to serve.

 1 tbsp of gelatine (1 Dr Oetker sachet) will gel 500ml water.
 4 leaves of gelatin = 1 tbsp gelatin, and will also set 500ml.
+1 leaf will set 125ml.
 Bloom before use and always add to hot liquid to prevent ‘roping.’

 Heat unsalted butter in a pan; allow it to bubble to cook the solids; skim off the whey proteins that float to the surface; cool a little to solidify the solids a bit more; filter through a coffee filter to obtain the clear, yellow ghee.

 Goose, cooking times